Members of the Independent Emissions Market Advisory Committee

 Business Manager/ Financial Secretary of IBEW Local 428

 Brian Holt was appointed to the IEMAC by Governor Gavin Newsom in December 2022.
 Holt is the Business Manager/ Financial Secretary of IBEW Local 428, representing electrical construction and maintenance workers in Kern County, California.
-He is the current Chair of the Kern County Joint Apprenticeship and Training Trust, Executive Board Member for both the Kern Inyo and Mono Counties Building and Construction Trades and Central Labor Councils (AFL-CIO), the President of the Civil Service Commission for the County of Kern, and member of the local Work Force Development Board.
+He is the current Chair of the Kern County Joint Apprenticeship and Training Trust, Vice President of the Kern Inyo and Mono Counties Building and Construction Trades Council, Civil Service Commissioner for the County of Kern, and member of the local Work Force Development Board.
 Holt has also served on the Public Safety and Vital Services Oversight Committee for the City of Bakersfield.

 Brian Holt